iLib-js/ilib-lint/README.md

 - fixed bug where resources of type array or plural were not getting processed properly in the declarative rules
 - added rule to check Do Not Translate terms in resources
-- adde rule to warn against double-byte whitespace characters
+- added rule to warn against double-byte whitespace characters

 ### v1.5.0